 Based on the overall risk assessment, we selected investment properties for an individual valuation testing.
-Our sample selection was conducted using specified criteria, such as location, market value, market value deviation compared to the previous year and type of use.
+Our sample selection was conducted using specified deviation compared to the previous year and type of use.

 During the audit we have been supported by our real estate valuation experts.
 Our valuation testing included the following: